-Mr. Morrison has been President of Morrison, Brown, Argiz & Company, a certified public accounting firm located in Miami, Florida, since 1971.
-He has been the Vice Chairman of the Dade County Industrial Development Authority since 1983.
-He is the Treasurer of the Florida International University Board of Trustees and has served as a Trustee since 1980.
-Mr. Morrison is also a director of Logic Devices, Inc., a computer electronics company.
+ALBERT MORRISON, JR. has served as President of Morrison, Brown, Argiz & Company, a certified public accounting firm located in Miami, Florida, since 1971.
+He has served as the Vice Chairman of the Dade County Industrial Development Authority since 1983.
+Mr. Morrison is the Treasurer of the Florida International University Board of Trustees and has served as a Trustee since 1980.
+Mr. Morrison also served as a director of Logic Devices, Inc., a computer electronics company and Walnut Financial Services, Inc., a financial services company.

-Dr. Schriesheim is retired from Argonne National Laboratory, where he served as Director from 1984 to 1996.
-From 1983 to 1984, he was Senior Deputy Director and Chief Operating Officer of Argonne.
+DR. ALAN SCHRIESHEIM is retired from the Argonne National Laboratory, where he served as Director from 1984 to 1996.
+From 1983 to 1984, he served as Senior Deputy Director and Chief Operating Officer of Argonne.
 From 1956 to 1983, Dr. Schriesheim served in a number of capacities with Exxon Corporation in research and administration, including positions as General Manager of the Engineering Technology Department for Exxon Research and Engineering Co. and Director of Exxon's Corporate Research Laboratories.
 Dr. Schriesheim is also a director of Rohm and Haas Company, a chemical company, and a member of the Board of the Children's Memorial Hospital of Chicago, Illinois.

-Mr. Shafer is retired from Coltec Industries, Inc., formerly Colt Industries, Inc., (a manufacturer of aviation and automotive equipment), where he served as Advisor to the Chief Executive Officer from 1987 to 1988, Executive Vice President from 1985 to 1986 and Group Vice President from 1969 to 1985.
+GUY C. SHAFER is retired from Coltec Industries, Inc., formerly Colt Industries, Inc., (a manufacturer of aviation and automotive equipment), where he served as Advisor to the Chief Executive Officer from 1987 to 1988, Executive Vice President from 1985 to 1986 and Group Vice President from 1969 to 1985.
 Mr. Shafer has been in the aviation and automotive manufacturing industry since 1946.

-Meetings of the Board of Directors are held periodically during the year.
-The Board held six meetings in fiscal 1996.
+Meetings of the Board are held periodically during the year.
+The Board held nine meetings in fiscal 1998.
 The Board currently has five standing committees: the Executive Committee; the Nominating and Executive Compensation Committee; the Finance/Audit Committee; the Environmental, Safety and Health Committee and the Stock Option Plan Committee.
-The Executive

-Committee has such powers as are delegated by the Board, which may be exercised while the Board is not in session, provided such powers are not in conflict with specific powers conferred to other committees or are otherwise contrary to law.
-The Nominating and Executive Compensation Committee determines the Company's director and officer requirements and recommends to the full Board nominees for election.
+The Executive Committee has such powers as are delegated by the Board, which may be exercised while the Board is not in session, provided such powers are not in conflict with specific powers conferred to other committees or are otherwise contrary to law.
+The Nominating and Executive Compensation Committee determines the Company's director and officer requirements and recommends to the full

+Board nominees for election.
 The Nominating and Executive Compensation Committee does not solicit nominations from shareholders.
 That Committee also reviews and approves compensation of the Company's officers, key employees and directors.
 The Finance/Audit Committee meets with the Company's Chief Financial Officer and its auditors to review the scope and results of their audits and consults with the auditors with respect to the Company's internal controls.
-In addition, the Finance/Audit Committee reviews financial matters which may arise from time to time.
+In addition, the Finance/

+Audit Committee reviews financial matters which may arise from time to time.
 The Environmental, Safety and Health Committee meets with the Company's senior management and oversees compliance in all matters relating to federal and state environmental, safety and health regulations.
 The Stock Option Plan Committee administers the Company's stock option plans including authority to grant options, determines the persons to whom and the times at which options are granted, and determines the terms and provisions of each grant.
-During fiscal 1996, no separate meetings of the Executive Committee were held, the Nominating and Executive Compensation Committee met three times, the Finance/Audit Committee met twice, the Stock Option Plan Committee met once and the Environmental, Safety and Health Committee met four times.
+During fiscal 1998, no separate meetings of the Executive Committee were held, the Nominating and Executive Compensation Committee met four times, the Finance/Audit Committee met two times, the Stock Option Plan Committee met four times and the Environmental, Safety and Health Committee met four times.